 According to the Health at a Glance: Europe 2022 report, by 2021, nearly 96% of primary care doctors across 14 different countries were using electronic medical records (EMR) in their practices.
 The pandemic was an impulse for innovation, with 10 out of 14 EU countries declaring plans to develop and integrate EHRs into the wider health ecosystem.

-Electronic Health Records (EHR) Software: Main Challenge
+Electronic Health Records Software challenges

 Ensuring data security and patient privacy in compliance with regulations like HIPAA is a major concern, as EHR systems are prime targets for cyberattacks.